 - Design flaw: An error in the design of the product that makes it inherently unsafe for consumers to use.

 - Manufacturing error: A mistake made during manufacturing, resulting in an end product that may not work as intended.

 - Marketing mistake: A lapse in warning consumers of the known or potential risks of using an item.

 It will be up to you or your attorney to show that the product exhibited one of these defects, that you were using the item as the manufacturer intended, and that the product caused your injuries.
 These are the three main elements you will need to obtain compensation for your damages in Washington.

 How to Prove Your Case

 Going up against a large corporation for a defective medical device, household item, appliance, cosmetic product, medication, or another item may not be easy as an injured plaintiff – despite strict liability laws.
-Your case may require evidence such as photographs of the defective product, medical records proving your injuries, or eyewitnesses testifying that you were using the product as intended.
-Other people may have suffered similar injuries using the same item, leading to a class action or mass tort.
+Your case may require evidence such as photographs of the defective product, medical records proving your injuries (such as a brain injury or a spinal injury), or eyewitnesses testifying that you were using the product as intended.
+Other people may have suffered similar injuries such as a burn injury using the same item, leading to a class action or mass tort.
 Hiring a Seattle product liability lawyer is the easiest way for you to stand up against at-fault manufacturers.

 The Statute of Limitations on Product Liability Claims